Role of impurity statistics and medium constraints in polaron-polaron interactions: Impurities in a Bose gas

 where the last term allows us to account for the presence of interactions between bare impurities.
 In the case of indistinguishable impurities $\sigma=\sigma'$, the last sum must exclude $\k=\p_2-\p_1$ (since otherwise the $\gamma$ and $\alpha$ terms are the same), and we furthermore have $\gamma_{\p_1\p_2,\p_2-\p_1-\k}=\gamma_{\p_1\p_2\k}$.

 While the presence of bare interactions can render the derivation a bit technical, we can perform a similar calculation as we did in the previous subsection.
-Doing so, we obtain the following low-momentum polaron-polaron interactions for bosonic and distinguishable impurities:
+Doing so, we obtain the following low-momentum $(\p_1,\p_2\rightarrow0)$ quasiparticle interaction constant for bosonic and distinguishable impurities: